 The Massachusetts economy continues to experience decline but the pace has slowed.
-The unemployment rate was 9.1% through December 2009 compared with 5.3% in 2008.
+The unemployment rate has been above 9% in 2010, compared with 5.3% in 2008.
 The rate remains below the national average and the pace of employment decline has slowed while the labor force has been stable.
-To date, job loss through this recession has been less severe than the 2001 recession and the recession of early 1990s by what we consider a significant margin.
-Economic recovery is likely to be slow in our view but IHS Global Insight Inc. projects that Massachusetts will lead the region in recovery.
+To date, job loss through this recession has been less severe than in the 2001 recession and the recession of early 1990s by what we consider a significant margin.
+Economic recovery is likely to be slow in our view, but IHS Global Insight Inc. projects that Massachusetts will lead the region in recovery.
 We believe the commonwealth's economic fundamentals and key anchors, which are centered on higher education, technology and health care, should contribute to positive economic growth prospects over time.

 In line with most other states, Massachusetts has faced significant budget gaps for fiscals 2009 and 2010 (an \$8 billion cumulative gap) due largely to declining revenues.
 Revenues were revised four times through fiscal 2009, which significantly lowered the revenue base for fiscal 2010.
 As required by statute, the Secretary of Administration and Finance announced on Oct.
 15, 2009, that it expected a \$600 million revenue deficiency for fiscal 2010.
 The governor submitted a plan to close the gap that relied heavily on spending reductions and some minor revenue enhancements.
 In addition to the revenue shortfall, potential spending pressures above budgeted levels in Medicaid and other program areas were identified.
 In January of this year, revenues were revised upward by \$181 million to \$18.5 billion based on improved year-to-date collections.
-This trend appears to be holding through February.
+This trend appeared to be holding through May with revenues just \$70 million lower than forecast.
 There continues to be spending deficiencies, which are projected to be \$426 million if not contained.
-The commonwealth expects its stabilization fund to be \$609 million at year-end fiscal 2010.
+Additional unbudgeted federal reimbursements of \$130 million (\$80 million attributable to fiscal 2010) will partially offset the additional cost exposures.
+The commonwealth expects its stabilization fund to be \$687 million at year-end fiscal 2010.
+Cash flow has been stable and an increase in the year-end cash balance of about \$55 million is now projected for fiscal 2010.